-The goal for the Brighton Dale Caddie Academy in 2017 is to continue developing about 8-10 caddies from last summer and begin the process for 10 new ones.
-Our goal for the Brown Deer Academy is to have about 20 new program participants, with both programs starting Mid-June and continuing into Mid-August.
+The goal for the Brown Deer and Meadowbrook Caddie Academies in 2018 is to continue developing about 10-12 caddies from last summer and begin the process for 5-7 new participants with both programs starting Mid-June and continuing into Mid-August.

 Participants will commit to caddying at least three days per week for the 8-week session, meaning the program could lead to 400 loops or more for the Academy caddies.
 Kids are selected in part based upon character, grades, financial need, and their summer-long commitment to the program.

-Initially, priority will be placed on younger and less-experienced caddies, age 14, who will work exclusively at Brown Deer and Brighton Dale during the two-year training period.
+Initially, priority will be placed on younger and less-experienced caddies, age 14, who will work exclusively at Brown Deer and Meadowbrook during the two-year training period.
 In future years, the hope is that caddies who have “graduated” from the Academy will be made available then as fully trained and experienced caddies for opportunities at other area courses.
 This has proven true, as six experienced caddies from 2015 are now at Lake Geneva Country Club and more from 2016 will find new home courses!

 Educational Grants of $200 will be paid biweekly to the caddies, program participants are expected to attend leadership training and caddie training one hour each week, and the caddies are required to complete three hours of community service over the summer.

 Each year, new candidates attend training sessions before officially starting the Academy program.
-Brown Deer and Brighton Dale will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.
+Brown Deer and Meadowbrook will be used for the training sessions, conducted by Directors, volunteers, and Caddie Academy Board Members.